Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dynamic_tables/getting_started_with_dynamic_tables.md

 alter dynamic table prod_inv_alert refresh;

 ```

-Now lets check if there are any products that has low inventory
+Now let's check if there are any products that has low inventory

 ```
 -- check products with low inventory and alert select * from prod_inv_alert where percent_unitleft < 10;
 ```

 [Snowflake Alerts](https://docs.snowflake.com/en/user-guide/alerts) are now in Preview.
 This can help you send email alerts to your product procurement and inventory team to restock the required product.

 ```